fnaumenko/bioStat/README.md

 turns off/on recognition of uppercase and lowercase characters in template and test as different.<br>
 Default: `OFF`.

+`-o|--out [<name>]`<br>
+duplicates standard output to specified file (except alarm messages).<br>
+If <name> is not specified, duplicates output to file with name, constructed as input file short name with addition of the suffix “_valign.txt”.<br>
+If the <name> denotes an existing folder, the output file is created in it according to the rule described above.<br>
+It is an analogue of the **tee** Linux command and is constructed rather for the execution under Windows.

 `-o|--out`<br>

 duplicates standard output to specified file (except alarm messages).
 If file is not specified, duplicates output to file with name, constructed as input alignment short name (without path and extention) with addition of the suffix “_valign.txt”.<br>
 It is an analogue of the **tee** Linux command and is constructed rather for the execution under Windows.